X-Men: Children of the Atom (video game): Release

-The arcade version of X-Men: Children of the Atom was released in December 1994.
-The soundtrack CD X-Men Arcade Game Track was released by Sony Records on March 24, 1995.
+The arcade version of X-Men: Children of the Atom was released in Japan in December 1994, followed by North America on January 5, 1995.
+The soundtrack CD X-Men Arcade Game Track was released in Japan by Sony Records on March 24, 1995.

-The Sega Saturn port was released by Capcom in Japan on November 22, 1995, and by Acclaim in North America and Europe a few months later.
+The Sega Saturn port was released by Capcom in Japan on November 22, 1995, and by Acclaim Entertainment in North America and Europe in April 1996.
 A Gamest Mook series guide book was published by Shinseisha on January 13, 1996.

-The home version of the game was originally a Saturn exclusive, but versions for the PlayStation and MS-DOS were released in North America and Europe in 1997.
-These ports were also published by Acclaim.

-The Japanese release of the Saturn version allows players to play as the Juggernaut in the two-player Versus Mode via a cheat code.
+The home version of the game was originally a Saturn exclusive until Acclaim released versions for MS-DOS in June 1997 and the PlayStation on March 3, 1998; unlike the Saturn version, the MS-DOS and PlayStation versions were not released in Japan.
+The Japanese Saturn version allows players to play as the Juggernaut in the two-player Versus Mode via a cheat code.
 Capcom said that this was left in by mistake, hence why the ability to play as Juggernaut was not included in the North American or European releases, or in the later PlayStation version.
-The PC version allows players to play as either the Juggernaut or Magneto.
+The MS-DOS version allows players to play as either the Juggernaut or Magneto.

 In 2019, the game was announced as one of the titles to be included in the Marvel Arcade1Up arcade cabinet.
+In June 2024, Capcom announced that Children of the Atom would be among the games included in the Marvel vs. Capcom Fighting Collection: Arcade Classics compilation (which was released in September of that year), marking the game's first home release since 1997.
+The Fighting Collection version includes the ability for players to control Juggernaut and Magneto.